MOCM Artists 2023

 Future engagements: INcanto tour in Italy, France and USA, and several Lyric Galas in the Dominican Republic and USA.

-Bjorn Ranheim, cellist
+Bjorn Ranheim, cello

 Cellist Bjorn Ranheim was appointed to the St. Louis Symphony Orchestra in 2005 and is a Sun Valley Music Festival member in Idaho.
 He served as principal cellist with the Colorado Music Festival from 2006–2015 and has performed and toured with the orchestras of Cleveland, Atlanta, Detroit, and Baltimore.